olcf/olcf-user-docs/systems/frontier_user_guide.rst

 2. Compiling with ``hipcc``
 """""""""""""""""""""""""""

-To use ``hipcc'' with GPU-aware Cray MPICH, use the following environment variables to setup the needed header files and libraries.
+To use ``hipcc`` with GPU-aware Cray MPICH, use the following environment variables to setup the needed header files and libraries.

 .. code:: bash